Outside Yellowstone, flooded towns struggle to recover - NewsBreak

 Yellowstone will partially reopen at 8 a.m.
 Wednesday, more than a week after more than 10,000 visitors were forced out of the park when the Yellowstone and other rivers went over their banks after being swelled by melting snow and several inches of rainfall.

-Only portions of the park that can be accessed along its "southern loop" of roads will be opened initially and access to the park's scenic backcountry will be for day hikers only.

-Within two weeks officials hope to open the northern loop, after previously declaring that it would likely stay closed through the summer season.
-The northern loop would give visitors access to popular attractions including Tower Fall and Mammoth Hot Springs.
-They’d still be bared from the Lamar Valley, which is famous for its prolific wildlife including bears, wolves and bison that can often be seen from the roadside.
+Park officials said Sunday that they hope to reopen the park’s northern loop within the next two weeks, after saying previously that it would likely stay closed through the summer season.
+The northern loop would give visitors access to popular attractions including Tower Falls and Mammoth Hot Springs.
+But they’d still be bared from the Lamar Valley, which is famous for its prolific wildlife including bears, wolves and bison that can often be seen from the roadside.

-“That would get 75 to 80% of the park back to working,” National Park Service Director Charles “Chuck” Sams said Sunday during a visit to Yellowstone to gauge the flood's effects.

-It will take much longer — possibly years — to fully restore two badly-damaged stretches of road that connect the park with Gardiner to the north and Cooke City to the northeast.

-During a tour of damaged areas on Sunday, park officials showed reporters one of six sections of road near Gardiner where the raging Gardner River had obliterated most of the roadway.
-Muddy water now courses through where the roadbed had been only a week ago.
-Trunks of huge trees litter the walls of the surrounding canyon.

-Park Superintendent Cam Sholly said 20,000 tons of material were being hauled in to construct a temporary, alternate route along an old road that runs above the canyon, so that employees who work at the park headquarters in Mammoth can get to their homes in Gardiner.

-Meanwhile, outside of the population centers that border the park, there's a maze of damaged roads that have left remote areas isolated.
+Meanwhile, outside of the population centers that border the park, there's a maze of damaged roads.
 A key bridge that leads to the town of Fishtail collapsed, causing traffic to divert through a single-lane county road.
 There are about 500 people in Fishtail.

 “When we opened for the first time after the flood, it started just dead.
 And you start to have that sense of dread creep in.
 Did I do all this, did I sink all this money in, have I started this business and people can’t even get here anymore?”
 Johnson said.